deepanshs/mrsimulator/docs/signal_processing.rst

 .. sectionauthor:: Maxwell C. Venetos <maxvenetos@gmail.com>

-After running a simulation, we often want to process the resulting spectrum.
+After running a simulation, you may find yourself in need of some post-simulation signal processing operations.
+For example, you may want to scale the intensities to match the experiment or add line-broadening.
+There are many signal-processing libraries, such as Numpy and Scipy, that you may use to accomplish this.
+Although, in NMR, certain operations like applying line-broadening, is so regularly used that it soon becomes inconvenient to having to write your own set of code.
+For this reason, the ``mrsimulator`` package offers some frequently used signal-processing operations.

-For example, we may want to scale the intensities to match the experiment or apodize the signal to simulate line-broadening.
-The following section will demonstrate the use of the `SignalProcessor` class in applying various operations to the simulation data.
+The following section will demonstrate the use of the :class:`~mrsimulator.signal_processing.SignalProcessor` class in applying various operations to the simulation data.

-Import the relevent modules.
+**Setup for the figures**

 .. plot::
     :format: doctest